weiguoz/vim-mark/README.md

 - ENH: Add (GUI-only) additional palettes "soft" and "softer" that are variants of "extended" with less saturation / higher brightness of background colors (for when the default colors are too distracting).
+- ENH: Marks that cover multiple lines (created through a visual selection or :Mark /{pattern}/) now also can be jumped to when the cursor is not on the mark's first line.

+__You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.042!__

 ##### 3.1.0   23-Mar-2019
 - ENH: Handle magicness atoms (\\V, \\m) in regexps entered via &lt;Leader&gt;r or